 Cardamom is a type of spice native to India and Sri Lanka.

-It is a standard spice in curry, and many people have heard of it.
+It is a common spice in curry, and many people have heard of it.

-Cardamom is often thought of as a curry spice, but it is also a spice that frequently appears in Scandinavian home cooking.
+Cardamom is often thought of as a curry spice, but it also frequently appears in Scandinavian home cooking.

 In Scandinavia, it is mainly used in baking.